Illegal immigration: Iran

 Since late April 2007, the Iranian government has forcibly deported back Afghans living and working in Iran to Afghanistan at a rate between 250,000 and 300,000 per year.
 The forceful evictions of the refugees, who lived in Iran and Pakistan for nearly three decades, are part of the two countries' larger plans to repatriate all Afghan refugees within a few years.
 Iran said that it would send 1,000,000 by March 2008, and Pakistan announced that all 2,400,000 Afghan refugees, most living in camps, must return home by 2009.
 Aimal Khan, a political analyst at the Sustainable Development Policy Institute in Islamabad said it would be "disastrous" for Afghanistan.

 Iran plans to remove two million undocumented Afghan migrants by March 2025, with authorities reporting a rise in arrests and voluntary returns.
 The government is under pressure to manage immigration enforcement while addressing the needs of its undocumented population.
-Later reports claimed that Iran's mass evacuation of Afghans from Iran aims to expel 4 million refugees all together.
+In May 2025, Iran launched a large-scale deportation campaign targeting approximately 4 million Afghan nationals residing within the country.